-In this post, we’ll explain exactly what visible light is and go for a deep dive into everything you need to know about full-spectrum light for plants.
+In this post, I’ll explain exactly what visible light is and go for a deep dive into light science and everything you need to know about full-spectrum light for plants.

 Because of the nuclear fusion that the sun is constantly undergoing, electromagnetic radiation waves are cast out into space, eventually making their way here to Earth.
 Electromagnetic radiation comprises lots of different energy types, including radio waves, microwaves, infrared radiation, ultraviolet light, x-rays, gamma rays, and – of most interest to us indoor gardeners – visible light.

 Within the visible light spectrum falls the light that you and I see with our eyes every day.
-The color of visible light varies in wavelength and is therefore seen in variations of blue, green, yellow, and red.
+The color of visible light varies in wavelength and is therefore seen in variations of green, yellow, and blue and red light.

 When the full spectrum of visible light combines, we see it as white light.
 It is not until visible light wavelengths are separated that we can see them as different colors.
 Think back to Isaac Newton’s famous experiment where he demonstrated this with a pair of prisms – one separating visible light into separate colored wavelengths and the other prism returning it to its combined form, white light.
 Similarly, water droplets in the Earth’s atmosphere also have the same effect on white light as did Newton’s prisms.
 The white light that enters water droplets suspended in the air breaks apart and, if viewed from the right angle, is seen in the sky as a rainbow.